What is Re engagement Email Campaign? Actionable Tips and Best Practices

 2. Use email analytics: Look at your subscriber engagement metrics to understand how many people actively open and interact with your emails.

 3. Set a time frame: Decide how long you’ll wait before you move subscribers to the inactive list.
 For example – if it’s three months without engagement, you can send them re-engagement campaigns.
 If it’s beyond six months, remove them from your email list.
-Adapt and adjust the time frame according to your product life cycle and customer behavior
+Adapt and adjust the time frame according to your product life cycle and customer behavior.

 5. Use engagement scoring: Use an engagement scoring system to help you remove inactive subscribers based on points.
 This is much easier than manually removing them.
 For example, you can provide points based on time spent on your website, number of likes, shares, etc, and the percentage of return users.